jens-koster/the-free-data-stack/postgres/README.md

 # Postgresql

-A common postgres server for all of tfds.
+A common postgres server for all of freeds.

 reserved schemas: